-Iraq is one of the most oil-dependent countries globally; Over the course of the years 2010-2020, oil revenues accounted for more than 99% of its exports, 85% of its government budget, and 42% of its GDP.
+Iraq is one of the most oil-dependent countries globally; over the course of the years 2010-2020, oil revenues accounted for more than 99 percent of its exports, 85 percent of its government budget, and 42 per cent of its GDP.
 This excessive dependence on oil exposed the country to macroeconomic volatility, while budget gridlock limited spending space in the public finances and limited any opportunity for counter-cyclical policies, according to a World Bank report in October 2021.

-By the beginning of 2021, the unemployment rate in Iraq – was at an estimated population of 40.2 million – this was more than ten percentage points higher than before the outbreak of the Covid-19 pandemic: 12.7%.
-Unemployment remained high until late 2021 among displaced persons, returnees, women seeking employment, entrepreneurs, and workers in the informal economy before the pandemic.
+By the beginning of 2021, the unemployment rate in Iraq – with an estimated population of 40.2 million – was more than ten percentage points higher than before the outbreak of the Covid-19 pandemic: 12.7per cent.
+Unemployment remained high until late 2021 among displaced persons, returnees, women seeking employment, entrepreneurs, and workers in the informal economy, as before the pandemic.

 Nevertheless, the Iraqi economy has gradually recovered from the shock of declining oil prices and the Covid-19 outbreak in 2020.
-In the first half of 2021, GDP grew by 0.9% (on an annual basis).
-The non-oil economy grew by more than 21% in the first half of 2021 (annually) thanks to solid performance in the service sectors, where the containment of the coronavirus was eased, thanks to the expansion of the vaccination campaign.
+In the first half of 2021, GDP grew by 0.9per cent (on an annual basis).
+The non-oil economy grew by more than 21 per cent in the first half of 2021 (annually) thanks to solid performance in the service sectors, where the containment of the coronavirus was eased, thanks to the expansion of the vaccination campaign.
 This recovery exceeded the slowdown in the oil sector, with Iraq in line with its share of OPEC and overseas producers in early 2021.

 While the economic situation in Iraq has gradually improved in parallel with the recovery of international oil markets, this recovery remains fraught with major risks posed by structural imbalances:

 – The constraints in the management of public investments that have affected the level of public service delivery,